Daily Cover: The material used to cover the working face of a landfill at the close of each day.

 Drainage Well: A well drilled to carry excess water off agricultural fields.
 Because they act as a funnel from the surface to the groundwater below, drainage wells can contribute to groundwater pollution.

 Drawdown: 1.
 The drop in the water table or level of water in the ground when water is being pumped from a well.
 2. The amount of water used from a tank or reservoir.
 3. The drop in the water level of a tank or reservoir.

 Dredging: The removal of mud from the bottom of water bodies.
 This can disturb the ecosystem and causes silting that kills aquatic life.
 Dredging of contaminated mud can expose biota to heavy metals and other toxics.
 Dredging activities may be subject to regulation under Section 404 of the Clean Water Act.

 Drilling Fluid: Fluid used to lubricate the bit and convey drill cuttings to the surface with rotary drilling equipment.
 Usually composed of bentonite slurry or muddy water.
 Can become contaminated, leading to cross contamination, and may require special disposal.
 Not used with DP methods

 Drinking Water Equivalent Level: Protective level of exposure related to potentially non-carcinogenic effects of chemicals that are also known to cause cancer.

-Drive Casing: Heavy duty steel casing driven along with the sampling tool in cased DP systems.
-Keeps the hole open between sampling runs and is not removed until last sample has been collected.
+Drive Casing: Heavy duty steel casing is driven along with the sampling tool in cased DP systems.
+Keeps the hole open between sampling runs and is not removed until the last sample has been collected.